 There are so many things to do in Paris; it’s difficult to work out what to fit in.

-A good overview of all that is great in Paris is day 1, which includes the Jardin du Palais Royal, the Louvre and the beautiful Sainte Chappelle.
-After a lovely stroll along the Seine, you’ll visit the Shakespeare Book Company, Notre Dame and finish up in the Le Marais.
+A good overview of all that is great in Paris is day 1, which includes the Jardin du Palais Royal, the Louvre and the beautiful Sainte-Chapelle.
+After a stroll along the Seine, visit the Shakespeare Book Company, Notre Dame and finish up in the Le Marais.

 GETTING THERE

-From London St Pancras International – Eurostar services run directly to Paris Gare du Nord.
-The journey takes approximately 2 hours 15 minutes.
+From London St Pancras International (2 hours, 15 minutes): Eurostar services run directly to Paris Gare du Nord.
 Paris Gare du Nord is a major hub with connections to the Paris Métro, allowing easy access to various parts of the city.

 Eurostar Tickets – Eurostar tickets must be booked well in advance for the best prices and availability.
 You need to check in 45-60 minutes before your departure with passport control at both ends.